skoermer/BayesMassBal/README.md

 process at steady state.

 Samples taken from a chemical process are always observed with noise.
-Using data reconsciliation, or mass balance methods, to filter the noise aided by a conscervation of mass constraint is common in chemical engineering and minining engineering applications.
+Using data reconciliation, or mass balance methods, to filter the noise aided by a conservation of mass constraint is common in chemical engineering and mining engineering applications.

 Typically, a mass balance produces point estimates of true mass flow rates.
 However, using Bayesian methods one can get a better understanding of process uncertainty to aid in decision making.
-The `BayesMassBal` package provides functions allowing the user to easily specify conscervation of mass constraints, organize collected data, conduct a Bayesian mass balance using various error structures, and select the best model for their data using Bayes Factors.
+The `BayesMassBal` package provides functions allowing the user to easily specify conservation of mass constraints, organize collected data, conduct a Bayesian mass balance using various error structures, and select the best model for their data using Bayes Factors.

-The Bayeisn mass balance uses MCMC methods to obtain samples of the constrained masses.
-A publication detailing these methods is forthcoming.
+The Bayesian mass balance uses MCMC methods to obtain random samples from the distributions of constrained mass flow rates.
+A publication detailing these methods is forthcoming…

 ## Installation